oliveroneill/WebBrowser/README.md

 # WebBrowser

-A small Swift Library for opening URLs in the web browser from command line.
+A small Swift library for opening URLs in the web browser from command line.

 This was built for desktop Swift scripts and is compatible with Linux and macOS.